wolfgang101/include-mastodon-feed/readme.txt

 = 1.5.0 =
 * added option to show only statuses with specific tag
+* added option to set link target to make links open in new tab

 = 1.4.2 =
 * fixed styling issue with emojis in account display name